rclone/rclone/docs/content/docs.md

 The default is to run 4 file transfers in parallel.

+### -u, --update ###

+This forces rclone to skip any files which exist on the destination and have a modified time that is newer than the source file.

+If an existing destination file has a modification time equal (within the computed modify window precision) to the source file's, it will be updated if the sizes are different.

+On remotes which don't support mod time directly the time checked will be the uploaded time.
+This means that if uploading to one of these remoes, rclone will skip any files which exist on the destination and have an uploaded time that is newer than the modification time of the source file.

+This can be useful when transferring to a remote which doesn't support mod times directly as it is more accurate than a `--size-only` check and faster than using `--checksum`.

 ### -v, --verbose ###

 If you set this flag, rclone will become very verbose telling you